 I look forward to helping grow the Computer Society’s service and impact and need YOU as part of our team to succeed!

 Further information is available on the

-pages on this site.
+pages on this site and by emailing me.